 It’s fairly easy for anyone to set aside just $1 a week, especially with a visual reminder such as a jar full of money sitting on your countertop.
-There are also an abundance of downloadable charts available online, so you can manually track your progress as you watch your savings grow.
+There is also an abundance of downloadable charts available online, so you can manually track your progress as you watch your savings grow.

 But toward the end of the challenge is when it gets tricky.
 Socking away $50 a week in December may be tough, especially when you consider holiday spending, like gifts, travel, office gift exchanges, and holiday meals.